the feminist art show challenging trump with voodoo and porcelain pussy sculpture

 Among the works are an experimental video installation by Rose McGowan, a Trump voodoo doll by Rute Ventura, a maniacal In-N-Out worker shot by Parker Day, and a feminist ode to A Clockwork Orange by Renee Dykeman.
 The works "might not necessarily make people change their views but at least they are raising awareness, and encouraging the viewer to consider someone else's perspective," says Cesarine.
 "It's important to keep progressing and even if a few people gain a deeper understanding of the issues from a work of visual art, and it makes the slightest difference — then it's worth it."

 Uprise / Angry Women is on view at The Untitled Space in Tribeca from January 17 - 28, 2017.
+An opening reception will be held tonight from 6 - 9pm with more events to be announced.

 Text Hannah Ongley